leviives28/leviives28/README.md

 - 👋 Hi, I’m @leviives28
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in web and software development
 - 🌱 I’m currently completing a bachelors degree in Comp-sci with the Open University
 - 📫 levi1197@hotmail.co.uk